Skip to main content

 • Cape buffalo have a top speed of 35 miles per hour!

-A few favorite Cape buffalo haunts and sightings from AAC’s staff…
+A few favorite Cape buffalo areas and sightings from AAC’s staff…

 Kent – Sabi Sabi in South Africa is a great reserve to see Cape buffalo, as well as the rest of the Big 5.
 South Luangwa National Park and Kafue National Park in Zambia are also fantastic.
 Walking is an option in both parks – seeing a Cape buffalo on foot is quite a thrill!